kitlum/ranger/README.md

 # Ranger
-Simple js code, which helps you add to your e-catalog range selector.
+Simple js code, which helps you add range selector ( eg. price range, size range) to your e-catalog.
 It is possible to change range by changing values in min and max inputs and by moving slider.
 Both possibilities are linked.
 Also there are places to set availiable range.
 It is possible to have more than one selector in page.
-The code use JQuery UI library.
+The code use JQueryUI library.

 #How to use
 Please, use example.html file as